vvvm23/ptpt/README.md

 ## Installation

+Install from `pip` by running `pip install ptpt`

+You can also build from source.
 Simply run `python -m build` in the root of the repo, then run `pip install` on the resulting `.whl` file.

-> No pip package yet..

 ## Usage
 Import the library as with any other python library: